 An interactive map with data for your water system is available at: fortress.wa.gov/doh/swap/

 WHERE YOUR WATER COMES FROM

-Your water comes from three wells (groundwater).
-The water is pumped into the system from these three wells, which range in depth from 192 to 258 feet.
+Your water comes from a well (groundwater).
+The water is pumped into the system from this well, which is 538 feet deep.

-Chlorine is added at Well 3 (Woodmere) only, as a precautionary measure for disinfection purposes.
+Chlorine is added for disinfection purposes.